School redistricting is the process of redrawing elementary school boundaries to balance enrollment and class sizes at each elementary school.

 - Two Parents from each of the four K-4 elementary schools (8)

-The volunteer Redistricting Committee is working to study and analyze data; to identify barriers and design recommended solutions; and ultimately, to create draft redistricting models.
-Norwin School District extends its gratitude to the volunteers serving on the Redistricting Committee.
+The volunteer Redistricting Committee studied and analyzed data; identified barriers and designed recommended solutions; and created draft redistricting models.
+Norwin School District extends its gratitude to the volunteers who served on the Redistricting Committee.